 Cash accounting means you calculate your profits (or loss) based on when the income and expenses hit your bank accounts.
 Accrual accounting computes your income based on when a sale was actually made regardless of payment.
 So if you made a sale in January but don’t receive the funds until February, the revenue will show up in your January income statement with accrual accounting.

 Accrual accounting is the most accurate, but it can be a big headache to do properly.
 That’s why the majority of smaller independent merchants opt for cash-based accounting.

-The formula for calculating gross profit is:
+The gross profit equation is:

 Gross Profit = Revenue – Cost of Goods Sold – Other Direct Expenses

 Gross profit is the profit remaining after paying your direct product costs but before paying for your overhead and general expenses.
 So for the Parachute Palace, it’s the profit Phil generated after paying for the wholesale cost of the parachute he sold.

 The wholesale cost of the parachutes is referred to in accounting lingo as the Cost of Good Sold.
 If you want to really geek out and impress some CPAs, you can even shorten it to COGS, a term you may have seen before.

 When calculating gross profit, it’s also important to consider any other expenses directly related to selling the product.
 For an eCommerce merchant, one obvious expense is credit card processing fees.
 These fees are a direct result of each sale and need to be incorporated into the gross profit.